Sage Bambino Plus Review

 9 Bars of Pressure

-If 15 bars of pressure is good, why are professional espresso machines that are used by pro Baristas everywhere, 9 bar?
-The reality is truly that 15 bar pressure works for really low cost machines, especially for those that are designed to utilize pressurized baskets – and more on them shortly.
+If 15 bars of pressure is good, why are professional espresso coffee machines that are used by pro Baristas everywhere, 9 bar?
+The truth is just that 15 bar pressure works for extremely low cost machines, particularly for those that are designed to work with pressurized baskets – and more on them shortly.

-Even with the Gaggia Classic, as I pointed out earlier, you have to mod it to make it 9 bar, it comes factory set to 12 bar, which I think is to make it work a little better with pressured baskets if the user decides to use them rather than to work with them as indoor frisbees, which is what I reckon they’re better for.
+Even with the Gaggia Classic, as I explained earlier, you have to mod it to make it 9 bar, it comes factory set to 12 bar, which I think is to make it work a little bit better with pressured baskets if the user decides to utilize them quite than to utilize them as indoor frisbees, which is what I reckon they’re better for.

-So the truth the Bambino plus comes at 9 bars out of the box, is an extremely positive thing for this little machine.
+So the reality the Bambino plus comes at 9 bars out of the box, is an extremely positive thing for this little machine.

 Single Baskets Vs. Dual Wall Baskets